 Exemplary performance Demonstrates satisfactory competence in specific skills consistently; demonstrates substantial breadth and depth in understanding and/or skillful application of fundamental knowledge and skills.
-Proficient performance Demonstrates satisfactory competence in specific skills; demonstrates adequate understanding and/or application of fundamental knowledge and skills.
-Emerging performance demonstrates limited understanding and/or application of fundamental knowledge a
+Proficient Demonstrates satisfactory competence in specific skills; demonstrates understanding and/or application of fundamental knowledge and skills.
+Emerging performance Demonstrates limited competence in specific skills (inconsistencies may be evided demonstrates limited understanding and/or application of fundamental knowledge skills (displays some gaps and/or inaccuracies).

-Fails to demonstrate competence in specific skills; performs in an inappropriate manner; Unsatisfactory demonstrates inadequate understanding and/or application of fundamental knowledge and performance skills; (demonstrates significant gaps and/or inaccuracies).
+Fails to demonstrate competence in specific skills; performs in an inappropriate manner;

+Unsatisfactory demonstrates inadequate understanding and/or application of fundamental knowledge and performance skills; (demonstrates significant gaps and/or inaccuracies).